naimurashid/naimurashid.github.io/_pages/about.md

 **Cancer Clicial Trials:** I work with oncologists to design cancer clinical trials at UNC and elsewhere, where I am currently on a number of active protocols.
 I am also a part of the Translational Breast Cancer Research Consortium Statistical Working Group, allowing me to work with breast cancer researchers nationwide to develop and review of novel clinical trials in breast cancer.

 **Teaching:** Each spring I teach a course  on Statistical Computing (BIOS 735) for PhD Students at Gillings, covering topics such R programming, various statistical and computational algorithms, and machine learning models.
-This

 ## Older News